picocms/Pico/_plugins/random_page.md

   Last Updated: 6/20/16
 ---

-Using this plugin, you can open a random page from your Pico site by using a special link such as `yoursite.com/random`.
+This simple plugin allows you to open a random page from your Pico site by using a special, customizable link such as `yoursite.com/random`.

+You can optionally scope the link to only fetch a random page from within a specific folder.
+For example, the link `yoursite.com/blog/random` will only choose from pages in the blog folder.

+You may have certain pages that you don't want to include as a possible result.
+You can specify these pages as an array of strings in your config file in order to exclude them.